Back to Blog

 VoiceFlow Journal launched recently with complete on-device AI processing.
 All voice recognition and analysis happens locally on your phone.
 Strong privacy story, mood tracking, and streak features. iOS only.
 Still early (50+ downloads), but interesting for privacy-maximalists who want zero cloud processing.

-Lound builds entirely around voice as the primary input method, not an afterthought.
-The key differentiator: it doesn’t just transcribe your words, it extracts what you’re actually talking about.
-Mention you’re nervous about a job interview on Tuesday, and Lound will follow up Wednesday asking how it went.
+Lound builds entirely around voice as the primary input method.
+The key differentiator: it transcribes your words and tracks what you keep talking about.
+Mention you’re nervous about a job interview on Tuesday, and Lound can follow up Wednesday asking how it went.
 Discuss a conversation with your partner, and it remembers that context for future entries about your relationship.

 Live transcription shows words as you speak. iOS only currently.